build-for-nepal/nepal-map/README.md

 # Nepal Map Component

-The `NepalMap` component is a React-based interactive map of Nepal, designed to provide users with an engaging way to explore different areas of the country.
+The `nepal-map` package is a `react-based` package that displays an interactive map of Nepal, giving users an engaging way to explore different areas of the country.
 It showcases detailed demographic information, making it suitable for a variety of applications.

 ## Installation